GetStream/Stream-Framework-Bench/README.md

 # Stream-Framework-Bench

-An open source and easy to replicate benchmark for NoSQL databases using [Stream-Framework](https://github.com/tschellenbach/stream-framework).
-Stream-Framework is the most widely used open source package for building scalable newsfeeds and activity streams.
-This benchmark simulates a real life social network and gives you an idea of how the performance of the various NoSQL databases compares.
+A real-life benchmark for NoSQL databases.
+It simulates the use case of powering the newsfeed for a social app.
+The benchmark is open source and easy to replicate.
+It uses [Stream-Framework](https://github.com/tschellenbach/stream-framework), the most widely used open source package for building scalable newsfeeds and activity streams.

 # Running the benchmark